Virginia Landlord-Tenant Act

 • Provide the landlord written notice when moving out of the rental unit.

-• Fulfill the obligations outlined in the written lease or rental agreement.
+• Fulfill the obligations outlined in the written lease agreement or written rental agreement.

 • Notify their landlord when going out of town for an extended period of time.

-As per Virginia law, landlords have the right to:
+As per Virginia law, Virginia residential landlords have the right to:

 • Be notified whenever a tenant wants to move out of the premises.